veritise/veritise-core/CONTRIBUTING.md

 ## Bug reports

-If you think you have found a bug in catapult-client, first make sure that you are testing against the latest version of catapult-client - your issue may already have been fixed.
+If you think you have found a bug in veritise-core, first make sure that you are testing against the latest version of veritise-core - your issue may already have been fixed.
 If not, search our issues list on GitHub in case a similar issue has already been opened.